How to Submit

 In the window that opens, de-select any assets that you don’t want to include.
 Be careful that you don’t exclude anything required to run your scene.
 If you only had your scene selected when clicking Export Package…, the window will only display the assets directly used in that scene.
 You can select entire folders, or even the top level Assets folder to bring up more assets to include in the export.

-Make sure the Include dependencies box is checked and click Export… to save your unitypackage file.
+Select None, then click Include dependencies box to include all assets used inside your scene.
+Finally, click Export… to save your unitypackage file.

 Importing Unity Packages